 2) Hostile Work Environment

 Hostile Work Environment is the second category of sexual harassment.
-Hostile work environment is usually created when a co-worker, supervisor, manager or another responsible party engages in unwelcome, inappropriate behavior of a sexual nature.
-Thus causing the workplace atmosphere to be intimidating, offensive, hostile and very uncomfortable.
-Some examples include, vulgar unwelcomed language; sexually degrading, demoralizing and embarrassing comments; off-color dirty jokes; unwelcome offensive and inappropriate sexual questions; crude sexual remarks; sexual gestures; unconsented to touching of a sexual nature; displays of pornographic or other obscene sexual pictures or depictions; e-mails of a sexual nature or other unwelcome conduct that subjects the victim to ridicule, insults, humiliation or embarrassment and significantly affects the condition of the victim’s employment and creates a hostile work environment.
+The hostile work environment is usually created when a co-worker, supervisor, manager, or another responsible party engages in unwelcome, inappropriate behavior of a sexual nature.
+Thus causing the workplace atmosphere to be intimidating, offensive, hostile, and very uncomfortable.
+Some examples include vulgar unwelcomed language; sexually degrading, demoralizing and embarrassing comments; off-color dirty jokes; unwelcome offensive and inappropriate sexual questions; crude sexual remarks; sexual gestures; unconsented to touching of a sexual nature; displays of pornographic or other obscene sexual pictures or depictions; e-mails of a sexual nature or other unwelcome conduct that subjects the victim to ridicule, insults, humiliation or embarrassment and significantly affects the condition of the victim’s employment and creates a hostile work environment.